What does being 'Irish' mean?

 With the formation of ALL nation states, the first thing the state does is attempt to create a singular national identity which is usually based on the ethnicity of the ruling elite.
 In the 19th century the new modern nation states established national education systems primarily for this purpose, which would then also bolster their ability to operate capitalist economies.
 In Ireland, the dominant ethnicity was/is settled (non-nomadic) white Anglophone Irish.

-The National School system in Ireland (which still uses this name) was established by the British after the Famine with the express purpose of Anglicising and ‘civilising’ the ‘uncivilised’ Gaels.
+The National School system in Ireland (which still uses this name) was established by the British shortly before the Famine with the express purpose of Anglicising and ‘civilising’ the ‘uncivilised’ Gaels.
 Even ‘Gael’ was invented as a catch-all identifier to set them apart from the self-fashioned superior white Anglo-Saxon race.
 Through literally beating the language out of our ancestors, the new ‘Irish’ identity began to be forged.
 The English language and phenotypic whiteness proved useful tools to leverage in the white supremacist Anglophone-dominant power structures that still shape the planet.

 ‘Ireland’ (again an English word) wasn’t even the name the state used until 1937.
 Right up until the Republic was declared in 1948, ‘Éire’ was the name that appeared in official British state documents to refer to the country (until which point Ireland was still considered part of the Commonwealth).
 Ireland was positioned by Irish nationalists prior to independence as “the only white nation on earth still in the bonds of political slavery” (de Valera) and “the last unliberated white community on the face of the globe” (Childers).
 Those that made ‘Ireland’ knew what side they were on.